stamtron/stamtron.github.io/_pages/about.md

 Before that, I completed my MEng at the [National Technical University of Athens](https://www.ntua.gr/en/) in Athens, Greece, department of [Electrical and Computer Engineering](https://www.ece.ntua.gr/en).
 In my diploma thesis, I worked on classifying ultrasound images of carotids based on their levels of entropy and complexity, using Wavelet Transforms and SVM with rbf kernel under the supervision of [Konstantina Nikita](https://www.ece.ntua.gr/en/staff/57).

-I am passionate about automating real world processes of inspection and manufacturing using AI.
-I enjoy solving real-world probelms using ML, collaborating with other researchers and engineers and seeing my models from development to production.